phronmophobic/blog/markdown/ui-model.md

 In membrane's event model, event handlers should return a sequence of intents.
 An intent is a vector{{footnote}}Some frameworks have started to move away from using vectors for intents/effects towards using maps.
 Membrane may follow suit at some point.{{/footnote}} where the first element is the intent type.
 Using namespaced keywords for the intent type is encouraged.

 It might not be apparent why having pure event functions is a big deal.
-For comparison, let's look at an event handler from a web framework:
+For comparison, let's look at an event handler from [re-frame](http://day8.github.io/re-frame/dominoes-30k/#domino-1-event-dispatch):

 ```
 [:div.garbage-bin